mikerochip/unity-history-window/README.md

-# Unity Selection History Window
+# Unity Selection History

-This is a small plugin that keeps a history of the Unity's Editor object selection (it stores in the background) and displays it in a Window to easily access it.
+This is a small plugin that keeps a history of object selections and displays them in a Window.
+It also supports favoriting selections.

-It is really useful when editing stuff and following a link to an object reference to see some details and then go back to previous selection.
+To use: ```Window > Selection History```

 # Features

-* Stores history of selected objects (custom count).
+* History of selected objects with configurable count
-* Selects objects from the history (with left click).
+* Selects objects from the history window
-* Pings (focus) objects from the history (with right click or Ping button).
+* Favorite objects in the history window
-* Drag objects from history to other object fields to link them.
+* Drag objects from history to other object fields to link them
-* Drag assets (folders, scripts, etc) from history to the project browser to move them.
+* Drag assets (folders, scripts, etc) from history to the project browser to move them
+* Navigate history selections programmatically to make custom navigation UI